 In terms of energy consumption, the advantage goes to the Toyota Proace City Compact Van: with 18.50 kWh per 100 km, it’s hardly perceptible more efficient than the Mercedes Citan with 19.30 kWh.
 That’s a difference of about 0.80 kWh.

-As for range, the Toyota Proace City Compact Van performs slightly better – achieving up to 337 km, about 57 km more than the Mercedes Citan.
+As for electric range, the Toyota Proace City Compact Van performs slightly better – achieving up to 337 km, about 57 km more than the Mercedes Citan.

 Power, torque and acceleration are the classic benchmarks for car enthusiasts – and here, some clear differences start to show.